 But you shouldn't build your social media strategy on assumptions and sayings.
 So, let us share some empirical data regarding the importance of visual content in social media.

 So, by adding multiple photos to LinkedIn posts, you can boost your engagement rates and audience with eye-catching visuals without being limited to selecting a single image.
+Multiple images on LinkedIn means more time spent on your post, this means there is a greater chance to generate more business leads from LinkedIn.

 If you're convinced, let's move on: